|

 The Parker Families of Southeast Mississippi

-The Parker family of South Carolina is important to this research because three Lewis girls married three Parker boys.
-And, William Parker, Addison Parker, and Jacob B. Parker are listed in the 1855 Jasper Co MS probate for Walden Lewis.
+The Parker family of North Carolina is important to this research because Louisa Lewis and Cynthia Matilda Lewis married two sons from this family.
+And, their sister Polly Lewis married Addison Parker who reportedly was at least a second cousin.
+Thus, William Parker and Jacob B. Parker and Addison Parker are listed in the 1855 Jasper Co MS probate for Walden Lewis.

 Walden Lewis Probate "The Eastern Clarion, Paulding, Jasper County, Mississippi, S.R.
 Adams, Editor, Jan 20, 1855, Vol. XVIII, No. 19, page 3, column 7, Item 3.
 To - Polly Lewis, widow of Walden Lewis, Sr. deceased; Willis Lewis, John Lewis; Alexander Lewis; Simeon Lewis; Zachariah Lewis; Louisa Parker and William Parker her husband; Polly Parker and Addison Parker her husband; Ipsabeth Davis [dau. of Cyrethia, dec.] and Larkin Davis her husband; Polly Davis [dau. of Cyrethia, dec.] and Alexander Davis her husband and John J. Williams, guardian ad litem of Willis, Matilda Jane, Carey, Barbara and John Williams, minor heirs of Cyrethia Williams, deceased, formerly Lewis and all other persons interested in the lands, tenements and hereditaments of Walden Lewis, Sr. - You are cited to be and appear before the Hon.
 Probate Court of Jasper County at the courthouse thereof on the 3rd Monday of March next then and there to answer the petition of Matilda Parker and Jacob B. Parker her husband, heirs and distributees of Walden Lewis, Sr. deceased, for the sale of certain lands, tenements and hereditaments of said deceased, described in said petition as follows, to wit: Southeast quarter of NW-1/4; NE-1/4 of SW-1/4 and NW-1/4 of SE- /14, sect.
 8, Township 3, Range 13E sit and lying in Jasper Co., Miss. "subject to the widower's dower," and be show cause if any they can why the same should not be sold and further to do and suffer such other things as shall be considered and ordered by the Court aforesaid in the premises.
 Witness the Hon.
 Geo.
 W. Ryan, Judge of the Probate Court of said county 3rd Monday of Jan.
 1855.
 Given under my hand and seal of office and issued 17th day of January 1855." |

-yDNA research shows that William Parker, Addison Parker, and Jacob Parker are all closely related and are members of Parker FG #28.
+yDNA research shows that William Parker, Jacob Parker, and Addison Parker are all closely related--37/37 matches--and are members of Parker family group #28.

 Parker Family Group 28 -The oldest ancestor of